+This renovation project presented a bit of a challenge.
 Restricted on both sides, contiguous townhouses present a fascinating set of architectural issues, not least of which is natural lighting.
-In this renovation, a series of floating platforms helps solve this perennial problem.
+In this renovation, a series of floating platforms helps solve this perennial problem, making the result feel so much fresher and more open than what they began with.

 Redesigned by RichardHO Architects (images by Vineyard Production), the structure itself was deemed sound but the spatial configurations were simply not conducive to modern living.
 Their solution involved opening up living, dining and kitchen areas to form continuous volumes, making the entire place feel more spacious but also letting light in from the front, back and above via skylights and air wells.